How to Manage a Cybersecurity Incident

 6. The "After-Action" Review

-Once the dust settles, hold a Postmortem.
+Once the dust settles, hold a postmortem.
 Sit down with your team and ask: How did they get in?
 How can we stop it from happening again?
 Use this moment to turn a crisis into a stronger, more resilient business strategy.
+Document, document, document.
+Record when you learned of the event, how you communicated the event to your staff, how you stopped the bleeding, how you performed an investigation, and what countermeasures you performed.
+Maintain an incident log so that you can learn from your mistakes or issues over time.

 Need help building your defense?